Oropharyngeal Human Papillomavirus (HPV) Infection

 These signs don’t necessarily mean that you have cancer, but if any signs are present for longer than two weeks, you should see your healthcare provider.

 Symptoms and Causes

-Most people with oropharyngeal HPV infections have no symptoms and therefore do not realize that they are infected and can transmit the virus to a partner.
+Most people with oral HPV infections don’t have symptoms.
+Because they don’t realize they’re infected, they’re more likely to transmit the virus to a partner.

 Diagnosis and Tests

 How is oral HPV diagnosed?

 There is no test that can find the first signs of oral HPV.
 Your healthcare provider may find oral HPV lesions during routine screenings or exams.
 But, most of the time, testing only confirms the virus is present in people who already have symptoms.

 Your healthcare provider may ask to take a biopsy of any suspicious areas.
 They can test your tissue sample to see if it’s cancerous or pre-cancerous.
 If you do have oropharyngeal cancer, treatment may be more effective if it’s HPV-positive.

 If you’re living with oral HPV, your body will likely clear the virus on its own.
 But, if you develop sores or warts, your healthcare provider can remove them using one of these oral HPV treatments:

 Yes.
 Research shows that HPV vaccination can significantly reduce oral HPV infections.
 Vaccination also helps protect you against strains of HPV that can lead to oropharyngeal cancer, cervical cancer, vulvar cancer, vaginal cancer, anal cancer and penile cancer.